arsmotorin/arsmotorin/README.md

 I'm 17 and I'm from Ukraine 🇺🇦

-I'm starting to learn Java/JS and by way of second programming language will be Java.
+I have interesting in policits and economics.
 I work technical support in the most popular hosting in the CIS - [Hosting-Minecraft.pro](https://hosting-minecraft.pro).

 Also, I have a small Minecraft server with a vanilla + role-play theme - [Frogdream](https://frogdream.xyz).